fosstodon/hub/coc.md

 * Do not post adult content, including pictures containing nudity, or unwelcome sexual attention (including sexualized comments or jokes).
 * Do not post spam.
 A toot that is nothing other than a link constitutes spam, as does any overly commercial self-promotion.
 (It is fine, however, to toot about your own projects and share what you are excited to be working on — just keep the toot itself interesting).
 * Do not use automated tools to toot without participating in the community.
 It is fine to post with an automated tool (e.g., a Twitter cross-poster) so long as you are an active member of the Fosstodon community and respond to replies you receive here.
 However, unmonitored accounts that post automatically are not acceptable.
+* Do not ["shitpost"](https://en.wikipedia.org/wiki/Shitposting) - while humorous posts are allowed, and actually encouraged, there is no place for "shitposting" on Fosstodon.

 ## Additional Rules for Public Toots